-In your application, we require that you provide information for each college and university you have attended full-time for one academic year or more, in chronological order, starting with your undergraduate degree.
+In your application, we require that you provide information for each college and university you have attended full-time for one academic year or more.
 Do not separately list study-abroad programs you completed while enrolled at the home institution if grades for such programs are included on your transcript.

 Reporting Your GPA

 For each institution you have attended we ask that you provide your GPA using a four-point grading system.
 If you attended a school that does not use a four-point grading system: